mspnp/aks-baseline/11-validation.md

 1. Select your cluster, then _Insights_.
 1. Select _Recommended alerts_ to see those enabled.
 (Feel free to enable/disable as you see fit.)

-## Validate Azure Container Registry Image Pulls
+## Validate Azure Container Registry image pulls

 If you configured your third-party images to be pulled from your Azure Container Registry vs public registries, you can validate that the container registry logs show `Pull` logs for your cluster when you applied your flux configuration.